The following racing rules are to be acknowledged and followed by any member of the SOP Motorsport Community.

 If the game deems any cut to be too excessive, a DT may be applied automatically depending on the severity.

-There can be a situation where a driver is hit with multiple tracklimit warnings in 1 or 2 consecutive corners.
-For these situations an incident report can be submitted to be reviewed by the Stewards.
+There can be a situation where a driver is hit with multiple track limit warnings in 1 or 2 consecutive corners.
+For these situations an incident report can be submitted to be reviewed by the Steward Staff.

 Free Practice Session:

-Free practice sessions are used to ensure all drivers have entered the event before qualifying begins.
+Free Practice Sessions are used to ensure all drivers have entered the event before qualifying begins.
 These sessions can be used freely and however you wish, whilst still respecting driver etiquette.
-Drivers are permitted to use the ‘return to garage’ feature at any point during this session.

-In qualifying, it is your own responsibility to find free space on the track when starting a hot lap.
+In the Qualifying Session, it is your own responsibility to find free space on the track when starting a hot lap.
 A car on a hot lap does not have to yield for a faster car approaching from behind.
 However, if you are on an in- or outlap, you have to let faster cars pass you without blocking them.

 Try to leave enough room in front of you for your flying lap.
 If you catch someone up, also on their flying lap, they are not expected to get out of your way as you are faster.
 In fact, if you damage their lap trying to pass, you are at fault.
 Either find a place to pass without impediment or back off and try again..